moku-io/hidden_hooks/README.md

 A way to defer hooks to reduce dependencies.

-Sometimes we need callbacks that break dependencies.
+Sometimes we need callbacks that break architectural dependencies.
 This gem allows to invert those dependencies.

 ## Installation